bspeice/speice.io/_drafts/case-study-optimization.md

 ---

-Because `Parser::parse` requires a mutable reference to itself, I have to create a new parser every time it receives a string.
-This seems excessive!
-We'd rather have an immutable parser that can be re-used, and avoid needing to allocate memory in the first place.
+Because `Parser::parse` requires a mutable reference to itself, I have to create a new `Parser::default` every time it receives a string.
+This is excessive!
+We'd rather have an immutable parser that can be re-used, and avoid allocating memory in the first place.

 Armed with that information, I put some time in to [make the parser immutable](https://github.com/bspeice/dtparse/commit/741afa34517d6bc1155713bbc5d66905fea13fad#diff-b4aea3e418ccdb71239b96952d9cddb6).